-Gantt charts are useful tools for project planning and scheduling.
-They help you evaluate how long a project will take, determine the necessary resources and plan the order in which you will complete the tasks.
+Gantt charts are useful project planning and scheduling tools.
+They help you evaluate how long a project will take, determine the necessary resources, and plan the order for task completion.
 Gantt charts provide a graphical illustration of a schedule that helps you plan, coordinate and track specific tasks in a project.

-A Gantt chart is divided in two parts: the left side list with the tabs that help you set up all the details of a project and the right side where you add connections to the tasks and monitor the progress.
+A Gantt chart is divided into two parts: the left side list with the tabs that help you set up all the details of a project and the right side for adding connections to the tasks and monitoring progress.

 If you want to make a Gantt chart, use a breakdown structure.
 Use TAB and ENTER keys to create tasks and subtasks and give them a title.
 Alternatively, new tasks can be added from the context menu of the main task.

-Each main task will work as a summary task, which is the very top row in the list of your project’s tasks, and represents how all summary tasks and subtasks roll up to the project level.
-If a task has several subtasks, they can be expanded or collapsed by clicking on the '+' or '-'.
+Each main task works as a summary task, with the entire project being the first summary task in the top row.
+Summary tasks enclose project tasks and subtasks, giving the user a clear overview of task dependencies.
+If a main task has several subtasks, it can be expanded or collapsed by clicking on the '+' or '-'.